 For this roundup, we consulted with veterinarians, groomers, and researched what respected veterinary, pet, and government organizations say about flea and tick treatment.
 We avoided recommending prescription products because, although these are often most effective, they are something you should discuss with your veterinarian.

 This article was researched and written by Mary Jo DiLonardo who has covered animals and pets for several decades.
-Mary Jo has fostered more than three dozen puppies and dogs and is always searching for the healthiest and most effective products to use on them.
+DiLonardro has fostered more than three dozen puppies and dogs and is always searching for the healthiest and most effective products to use on them.